jerrysantiago128/SpringCloudConfigServer/spring-cloud-config-server.md

 Traditional Spring Configuration Goals:

-    externalized --> property files
+1) Externalized --> property files

-    environment specifc --> spring profiles
+2) Environment Specifc --> spring profiles

-    consistent --> none; configuration changes on one service/microservice only affects that service, not the entire set of services
+3) Consistent --> none; configuration changes on one service/microservice only affects that service, not the entire set of services

-    version history --> none; every new deployment and configuration is "unique"
+4) Version History --> none; every new deployment and configuration is "unique"

-    real time management --> none; have to rebuild the jar and restart the service in order to deploy the new configuration
+5) Real Time Management --> none; have to rebuild the jar and restart the service in order to deploy the new configuration

 To solve these issues we can use a Spring Cloud Config Server: